-These events can act as catalysts for wider change, with long-term social and economic impacts in the host places and profound benefits for the people who participate.
-However, this doesn't happen automatically but requires a shared vision between hosts and organisers, focused on achieving specific outcomes, with the resource to deliver it over the long term.
-This inquiry was set up on the tenth anniversary of the London 2012 Games in order to learn the lessons of past events and to identify how we can capitalise on the power of events to facilitate and encourage wider social and economic change.
+These events can act as catalysts for wider change, with long-term social and economic impacts in the host places and profound benefits for the people Thriving communities: how can events who participate.
+However, this doesn't happen automatically but requires a shared vision between hosts and organisers, focused on achieving specific Events can bring a wide range of economic opportunities to the areas hosting them.
+They can outcomes, with the resource to deliver it over the long term.
+This inquiry was set up on the tenth forge connections between the public, private and anniversary of the London 2012 Games in order to charitable sectors, and can play a crucial role in learn the lessons of past events and to identify how broader levelling-up strategies.
+Events also have a we can capitalise on the power of events to facilitate crucial role to play in how people feel about where and encourage wider social and economic change. they live - whether that is their local area or the country as a whole.